South Yorkshire (West)

 Community health care and emergency services related deaths

-Concerns summary Emergency medical dispatch staff lacked training on respiratory distress signs.
+Concerns summary (AI summary) Emergency medical dispatch staff lacked training on respiratory distress signs.
 Protocols were absent for ambulance crew "stand-offs," considering alternative support, or managing ambulance availability during meal breaks.

 Peter Stanley